-- Committee on Academic Misconduct web page (go.osu.edu/coam) - Ten Suggestions for Preserving Academic Integrity (go.osu.edu/ten-suggestions)
+- Committee on Academic Misconduct (go.osu.edu/coam) - Ten Suggestions for Preserving Academic Integrity (go.osu.edu/ten-suggestions) - Eight Cardinal Rules of Academic Integrity (go.osu.edu/cardinal-rules)

 Copyright for instructional materials

 The materials used in connection with this course may be subject to copyright protection and are only for the use of students officially enrolled in the course for the educational purposes associated with the course.
 Copyright law must be considered before copying, retaining, or disseminating materials outside of the course.